Analysis | Mike Lindell’s ‘fraud’ allegations are even more ridiculous than you might think

 Similar data also appears in Lindell’s first documentary.
 In that video, the alleged vote-stealing data includes more information, including what are called MAC addresses, unique identifiers for Internet-connected hardware.
 It appears to be the same data (as Twitter user “zedster,” cited above, notes) that was cited in a book written by former Overstock CEO Patrick Byrne.
 The full spreadsheet of purported connections is on Byrne’s website, though the list of places where votes were changed is different in the two documents.

 It’s also the case that the MAC addresses presented in the Byrne document and the first Lindell video are obviously made up.
-A MAC address is made up of six numbers, from 0 to 255, encoded in hexadecimal from 00 to FF.
+A MAC address is composed of six numbers, from 0 to 255, encoded in hexadecimal from 00 to FF.
 Some of the digits have particular meaning; the second character of the first number, for example, can be used to identify how it is administered and how it receives information.
 Yet, despite those differences in functionality, the second characters in each address in that file are evenly distributed from 0 to F (that is, 0 to 16).
 None is significantly more common than any of the others.

 In fact, the same holds true for nearly every number included in the MAC addresses in that file.
 They all appear about as frequently as the others, within a narrow range.
 All except 255, “FF” — as though someone was generating random numbers less than 255, forgetting that 255 should be a permissible value.